In Italian, there is a color named Terra

 hazel-brown, straw yellow, “ancient pink,” salmon, clear terra di Siena, or Pompeian red.

-city, although I do see a few “outlaw” shades of electric
+city, I do see a few “outlaw” shades of electric blue, but

-blue, generally I don’t see a lot of outrageous, garish
+I don’t see a lot of outrageous, garish colors, except

 (top photo, left).
 It was just redone in bright mustard.